VPN FOR WHAT

 Is WireGuard fast?

 WireGuard is faster than OpenVPN and other fast VPN protocols.
-I have tested it myself, and many VPN reviewers also claim this.
+I have tested it myself, and many VPN reviewers agree.
 Most modern VPN providers now offer the WireGuard protocol and have incorporated it into their applications.

-NordVPN has developed its own VPN protocol, ‘NordLynx,’ which is based on WireGuard.
-ExpressVPN, on the other hand, has its own ‘Lightway’ protocol, which is the advanced version of WireGuard with lesser code and faster speed.
+NordVPN has developed its own VPN protocol, NordLynx, which is based on WireGuard.
+ExpressVPN, on the other hand, has its own Lightway protocol, which is an advanced version of WireGuard with less code and faster speed.

-The bottom line is that WireGuard is fast, secure, and easy to integrate if you are using a Linux device.
-I recommend VPN users use WireGuard as their default VPN protocol.
+The bottom line is that WireGuard is fast, secure, and easy to integrate if you use a Linux device.
+I recommend that VPN users use WireGuard as their default VPN protocol.
+Aditionally here is a guide to set up a VPN on Linux.

 What is WireGuard ideal for?